VoxML/BabyVW/README.md

 **Explanation of settable component parameters**
 * (See explanation above)
-* Max Epsiodes: Maximum number of episodes to execute.
+* *Max Epsiodes*: Maximum number of episodes to execute.